pdbrown/triss/README.md

 ### Distribute shares

-Each share is put into its own subdirectory and consists of _multiple parts_.
+Each share is in a separate subdirectory and consists of _all files_ within it.
-Make sure you keep parts of a share together and distribute complete shares with all their parts.
+Make sure you distribute complete shares with all their parts.
 If any part is missing, the share is useless.

-For example: One of the 3 shares of a 2-of-3 split produced with
+For example: Make a 2-of-3 split
 ```bash
 triss split -i input.txt -c DATA -m 2 3 shares
 ```

-is given to each of 3 participants A, B, and C. Each participant must keep all 4 parts of their share.
+and give 3 participants, A, B, and C, one share each.
+Each participant _must_ keep all 4 parts of their share.

 ```